The Birds: Halloween Home Tour

-Every year I like to do a fresh new Halloween them for my home decor.
-This year I landed on a theme of The Birds, based on the old Alfred Hitchcock movie starring Tippi Hedren.
+Every year I like to do a fresh new Halloween theme for my home decor.
+This year I landed on the theme of The Birds, based on the old Alfred Hitchcock movie starring Tippi Hedren.

 I feel like everyone that drives by my house thinks that I might be a big Doctor Who fan, and that I put a bright blue Tardis on my front porch this year, since it is so visible from the street.
 However, in fact I am actually paying tribute to a friend of the family, Tippi Hedren and one of her biggest movies, The Birds.